 I love caffeine.
 I adore it.
 I think it is a wonderful substance and often drink more than six cups of Nescafe in a day.

-I can also top that off with a can of Redbull and on odd occasions, have to lie down because my over indulgence has bought on a caffeine headache.
+Redbull and on odd occasions, have to lie down because my over

 The last time I tried to detox from my addiction to caffeine, I could not function.